Go to AAD Home

 The Kelly Award

-The A. Paul Kelly, MD Research Award and Lectureship recognizes lifetime achievement in researching issues associated with skin of color.
+The A. Paul Kelly, MD Research Award and Lectureship recognizes outstanding lifetime contributions to research improving care and outcomes for patients with skin of color.

 Project IMPACT image